NVIDIA/aistore/docs/authn.md

 In the example above the values in all-capitals are the names of the environment variables that AuthN looks for.
 All other values are arbitrary.

-When AuthN pod starts, it loads its configuration from local file, and then overrides secret values with ones from the pod's description.
+When AuthN pod starts, it loads its configuration from the local file, and then overrides secret values with ones from the pod's description.

 ## Rest API